A multiple criteria methodology for priority based portfolio selection: Selecting a portfolio of reusable physical urban cultural heritage artifacts

-He has also suggested that it would be ideal to distribute equally some of the functions in some quadrants.
+He has also suggested that it would be ideal to distribute equally some of the purposes in some quadrants.
 For this purpose, we define the binary variables $y_u$ $\forall u \in U$.
-The constraints are of the following type:
+The constraints are of the type: